BenchmarkEmail/RESTful-API-v3/Use Cases and Solutions Sandbox/Create a New List.md

 1. A client to make an API call, such as postman [link](https://www.getpostman.com/)
 1. Use base URL/Host : `https://clientapi.benchmarkemail.com`
 1. RESTful collection found on [web](https://developer.benchmarkemail.com/) or [github](https://github.com/BenchmarkEmail/RESTful-API-v3)
 1. A benchmark email account.
-APIs are included with a free account [link](https://ui.benchmarkemail.com/Login)
+API usage included with a free account [link](https://ui.benchmarkemail.com/Login)
    * Your API Key, for your requests to be validated.
 Found [here](https://ui.benchmarkemail.com/Integrate#API)

 ## Solution